aws/aws-cdk/packages/@aws-cdk/aws-redshift/README.md

   ],
   cluster: cluster,
   databaseName: 'databaseName',
-  comment: 'This is a table comment',
+  tableComment: 'This is a table comment',
 });
 ```